vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

   * `:lazy`

-    Enforce lazy deserialization for the attribute.
+    Boolean, enforce lazy deserialization for the attribute.

   * `:&serializer`, `:&deserializer`